First published: 21 February 2024 -

 Insulating your home

-A little more insulation and a little less heat loss is one of the best things we can do to reduce carbon emissions and save on energy bills.
+Insulation is one of the best things we can do to save on energy bills and reduce emissions.

 DIY

-Reducing air leakage and air infiltration has a significant impact on the energy a home uses, provided you still have sufficient and effective ventilation.
-Draught-proofing strips are a useful and inexpensive option.
-They sit beneath windows and doors to help prevent cold air from entering, and warm air from escaping.
+Draught-proofing strips are a useful and inexpensive way to seal unwated gaps.
+They sit beneath windows and doors to help stop cold air from coming in, and warm air from escaping.

 Add insulation film to windows

-Window film gives an added layer of insulation and is a great option if double glazing isn’t affordable.
-It’s easy to fit and keeps heat in when it’s cold outside, as well as reducing heat from the sun for a cooler home come summer time.
-You could go one step further and add some thermal-lined curtains to keep rooms even warmer in the winter.
+Insulation film is easy to fit and keeps heat in when it’s cold outside, and reduces heat from the sun in the summer time.
+You could go a step further and add thermal-lined curtains to keep rooms even cosier in the winter.

 Hot water insulation

 Insulating pipes, tanks and radiators can be a quick, easy and affordable way to save money on energy bills.
-For example, you could fix reflector panels behind radiators on external walls, to prevent the heat leaving your home.
-Or add a jacket to your hot water cylinder if you still have one to help hot water stay hotter for longer.
+Adding a jacket to your hot water cylinder if you have one also helps keep your water hotter for longer.

 Professional installation